 What to Pack

-One big one for the adults: BOOZE!
+One big one for the adults is alcohol.
 That’s right, you can take alcohol aboard the Disney Cruise Line in your carry-on bag when you board the ship or return from port.
-This used to be huge, because there were no limits; however, Disney recently introduced a policy significantly limiting the amount of alcohol guests can bring on-board.
-Depending upon your “interests” on the ship, this could be a huge money-saver.
-If you’re only going to have a drink here or there, you’re probably better off just buying them aboard the ship.
+This used to be huge, because there were no limits.
+However, Disney Cruise Line now has a policy significantly limiting the amount of alcohol guests can bring on-board.

 If you plan on getting into the pirate spirit for the Pirate Night deck party, we recommend buying some random pirate accessories before the cruise.
 We did not do this, and the two of us spent ~$40 on random pirate stuff in the gift shop that we will probably never wear again.
 It was fun for photos and to just get us in the mood for the party, but lesson learned on that one…